IbrahimOladepo/ibrahimoladepo.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

 I am a Ph.D. student in the Mechanical Engineering program at the University of Minnesota.
 I received a B.Eng. degree in Electronic and Electrical Engineering from Obafemi Awolowo University (OAU), Nigeria, in 2018.
 His research interests include neurotechnology, robotic systems, and embedded systems.

-\nPrior to beginning my doctoral studies, I worked as a Research Assistant at the Advanced Engineering and Innovation Research Group, Minna, Nigeria.
+Prior to beginning my doctoral studies, I worked as a Research Assistant at the Advanced Engineering and Innovation Research Group, Minna, Nigeria.
 In this role, I led the Fabrication of Intelligent Wireless Mobile Phone Battery Charger project.
 I also ran a professional graphics design business on the side, where I helped small businesses craft their logos and brand identity visuals.
-\nI have a strong background in electronics, electrical engineering, and computer science.
-My research interests are interdisciplinary and focus on the development of new technologies that can improve the lives of people.

 In my spare time, I enjoy DIY projects, playing sports, and graphic design.
-I am also a member of the IEEE and the Society for Neuroscience.
 {style="text-align: justify;"}